Buy a Ledger on Amazon: How to Know It’s Safe

 When you set up your Ledger device, part of the process is generating a 24-word recovery phrase.
 Your recovery phrase is critically important to the security of your crypto.
 If someone else were to know it, they would be able to steal all your crypto assets secured by your Ledger device.
 So how can you be sure only you know the phrase?

-Because you – only you – are in charge of generating the phrase in the first place, and writing it down on the recovery phase sheet that comes with your device.
+Because you – only you – are in charge of generating the phrase in the first place.
+Writing it down on the recovery phase sheet that comes with your device.
 This sheet is one part of your security check: if it has already been filled in with words, this means your device has been tampered with and is absolutely not safe to use.
 This is known as “pre-seeding”, a scam that takes advantage of your lack of experience with hardware wallets.
 Pre-seeding is when someone else enters the seed phrase for their own wallet onto your recovery phrase sheet, in the hopes that you’ll enter it into your device.
 Doing this gives that person complete control of whatever you store on your device from that point.

 Bottom line?
 The only words you should ever trust are the ones that appear on the device’s trusted screen when you set it up.
 This way, only you and your sheet of paper will ever know them.